ervandew/keyring/README.rst

 When configured using ``--with-gnome-keyring``, msmtp supports pulling credentials from gnome-keyring.
 The only caveat is that msmtp requires that the credentials be stored in a very specific format in the keyring.
-To store keys in the proper format, the bin/keyring script provides a dedicated ``smtp`` command which will prompt you for the appropriate values:
+To store keys in the proper format, the bin/keyring script provides a ``--smtp`` option to the set command which will prompt you for the appropriate values:

 ::

-  ./bin/keyring smtp
+  ./bin/keyring set --smtp

 bash
 ----